 Scouting’s Barriers to Abuse

 The BSA has adopted the following policies for the safety and well-being of its members.
-These policies primarily protect youth members.
-However, they also serve to protect adult leaders.
+These policies primarily protect youth members; however, they also serve to protect adult leaders.
 Parents and youth using these safeguards outside the Scouting program further increase the safety of their youth.
 Scout leaders in positions of youth leadership and supervision outside the Scouting program will find these policies help protect youth in those situations as well.

 There are instances, such as patrol activities, when the presence of adult leaders is not required and adult leadership may be limited to patrol leadership training and guidance.
 With proper training, guidance, and approval by troop leaders, the patrol can conduct day hikes and service projects.

-Adult Supervision/Coed Activities
+- Adult Supervision/Coed Activities

-Male and female adult leaders must be present for all overnight coed Scouting trips and outings, even those including a parent and child.
+Male and female adult leaders must be present for all overnight coed Scouting trips and outings, even those including parent and child.
 Both male and female adult leaders must be 21 years of age or older, and one must be a registered member of the BSA.

-Privacy of youth is respected.
+Privacy of youth respected.
 Adult leaders and youth must respect each other’s privacy, especially in situations such as changing clothes and taking showers at camp.
 Adults may enter youth changing or showering areas only to the extent that health and safety requires.
 Adults must protect their own privacy in similar situations.

-Inappropriate use of smart phones, cameras, imaging, or digital devices is prohibited.
-Although most Scouts and leaders use cameras and other imaging devices responsibly, it is easy to intentionally or inadvertently invade the privacy of other individuals with those devices.
+Inappropriate use of smart phones, cameras, imaging, or digital devices prohibited.
+Although most Scouts and leaders use cameras and other imaging devices responsibly, it is easy to unintentionally or inadvertently invade the privacy of other individuals with those devices.
 The use of any device capable of recording or transmitting visual images in or near shower houses, restrooms, or other areas where privacy is expected is inappropriate.

 No secret organizations.
 The BSA does not recognize any secret organizations as part of its program.
 All aspects of the Scouting program are open to observation by parents and leaders.

-Youth leadership is monitored by adult leaders.
+Youth leadership monitored by adult leaders.
 Adult leaders must monitor and guide the leadership techniques used by youth leaders and ensure BSA policies are followed.

 Discipline must be constructive.
 Discipline used in Scouting must be constructive and reflect Scouting’s values.
 Corporal punishment is never permitted.
 Disciplinary activities involving isolation, humiliation, or ridicule are prohibited.
-Examples of positive discipline include verbal praise and high-fives.
+Examples of positive discipline include verbal praise and high fives.